adityarathor007/AutoHandwrittenEvalChallenge2024/README.md

 ```

-- Add the name of the csv file in which the marks along image name will be written
+- Add the name of the csv file in which the pred marks along image name will be written

 ```bash
 # path of csv where the output will be written(eg: {parent_folder}/csvs/pred.csv')